lezneklihp/dsend_project_4/README.md

 # Licensing, acknowledgements & references:<a name="Acknowledgements"></a>

 #### **Licensing**
 The data of the TreesCount!
 2015 Street Tree Census is licensed under `CC0: Public Domain`.
 See further information on [Kaggle](https://www.kaggle.com/new-york-city/ny-2015-street-tree-census-tree-data).
-Both this dataset as well as the [dataset on NYC's streets](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b) are publicy available via the NYC OpenData portal.
+Both the [tree dataset](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh) as well as the [dataset on NYC's streets](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b) are publicy available via the NYC OpenData portal.

 #### **Acknowledgements**
 This is the final project of the Udacity Data Scientist for Enterprise Nanodegree.
 I therefore want to take the opportunity and thank Vodafone for supporting my participation in this course.
 Please feel free to work with the results of this project!